Covid

 Based on a Lancet Study …

-In this post, we talk about an article that otherwise requires no special mention in this space.
-Yet, we discuss it today, perhaps as an illustration of 1) the diverse objectives that scientific researchers set for their work and 2) how the ever imaginative media, and subsequently the public, could interpret the massages.
-Before we examine the motivation or the results, we need to understand something about the publication status of the study.
+In this post, we discuss an article that otherwise requires no special mention in this space.
+Yet, we discuss it today, perhaps as an illustration of 1) the diverse objectives that scientific researchers set for their work and 2) how the ever-imaginative media, and subsequently the public, could interpret the messages.
+Before we examine the motivation or the results, we need to understand something about the study’s publication status.

 Preprints with The Lancet